Let your voice be heard! Mark your calendar now to join advocates from around the nation on Tuesday, May 5, 2015 in Washington, DC!

 Annually in May, VBCF provides training and transportation to activists across the state to attend National Lobby Day, hosted by the National Breast Cancer Coalition.
 Breast cancer advocates from around the country travel to Washington, DC to meet with their legislators about public policy regarding breast cancer.

-PRIORITY #3 – Guaranteed Access to Quality Care for All: Ensuring access to quality, evidence-based health care has been a top priority of NBCC for many years and is an essential component of Breast Cancer Deadline 2020®.
-NBCC works to identify, advocate for, and support the implementation of laws such as the“Patient Protection and Affordable Care Act” which mark important steps forward in access to quality health care for individuals with, and at risk of, breast cancer.
+Guaranteed Access to Quality Health Care for All: Ensuring access to quality, evidence-based health care has been a top priority of NBCC for many years and is an essential component of Breast Cancer Deadline 2020®.
+NBCC works to identify, advocate for, and support the implementation of laws such as the Affordable Care Act which mark important steps forward in access to quality health care for individuals with, and at risk of, breast cancer.
 In addition, NBCC remains committed to protecting vital existing programs, such as the Medicaid Breast and Cervical Cancer Treatment Program (Medicaid BCCTP).

 Ensuring the Participation of Educated Patient Advocates in all Levels of Health Care Decision Making: NBCC continues to work to ensure that educated patient advocates have a “seat at the table” in all levels of health care decision making which affects their lives.